hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     rpc-http-tls-protocol=["TLSv1.3","TLSv1.2"]
     ```

-A list of comma separated TLS protocols to support.
-Defaults to `DEFAULT_TLS_PROTOCOLS`, a list which includes `TLSv1.3` and `TLSv1.2`.
+A list of comma-separated TLS protocols to support.
+The default is `DEFAULT_TLS_PROTOCOLS`, a list which includes `TLSv1.3` and `TLSv1.2`.

+!!!tip

+    The singular `--rpc-http-tls-protocol` and plural `--rpc-http-tls-protocols` are available and are two names for
+    the same option.

 ### `rpc-tx-feecap`